zoltan-nz/toy-robot-typescript/README.md

 * Where should store the actual position coordinates of a robot?
 Robot responsibility is direction and turning left/right only.
 * In our simplified example, Table class can store the state of a robot, however the best option if we have a Traffic manager, a controller, which can connect together our table with our robot... maybe later we would like to add more robot to our program.
-* Table instance can store: which coordinate is not empty and who is on that position.
+* Table instance can store: which coordinate is not empty and who is on that position. (out of scope)

-Additional TODO:
-- [x] Extend Table class for storing states
-- [ ] Creating TrafficController?
-- [ ] Having a Store singleton for storing instances and coordinate dependencies?

 ### TTY and Readline notes